BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

       - After that, a new window will be appeared.
    5. Netlistor:
       - Choose and set NSGA2 options and parameters;
-      - Choose HSPICE simulator address;
+      - Choose HSPICE (or other simulator) simulator address;
       - Create or choose main circuit netlist file;
       - Choose or create report file;
       - Set circuit parameters;